NoHaxsJustAsian/Image-Processor/README.md

     - Added loadPPMHelp, to decouple the model from the controller.
     - Added loadImageHelp, to decouple the model from the controller.
     - Added savePPMHelp, to decouple the model from the controller.
+    - Changed loadImageHelp to take in x and y int values to utilize as displacement.
+    - Changed loadPPMHelp to take in x and y int values to utilize as displacement.
+    -
 ## Controller
   - GUIController.java
     - Removed filterHelp, put getFilter into model to decouple the model from the controller.
 It helps remove one needed IFilter interface import.
     - Changed all uses of IFilters, to utilize the model's method of getFilter, to decouple the model from the controller.
     - Changed loadProject, and offloaded any model referencing to loadProjectHelp in the model.
-    - Changed loadPPM, and offloaded any model referencing to loadPPMHelp in the model.
+    - Changed loadPPM, and offloaded any model referencing to loadPPMHelp in the model and to allow for displacement.
-    - Changed loadImage, and offloaded any model referencing to loadImageHelp in the model.
+    - Changed loadImage, and offloaded any model referencing to loadImageHelp in the model and to allow for displacement.
     - Changed savePPM, and offloaded any model referencing to savePPMHelp in the model.
     - Changed saveProject, as it was incorrect, and now it saves the image properly.

   - ImageProcessorController
     - Removed filterHelp, put getFilter into model to decouple the model from the controller.
 It helps remove one needed IFilter interface import.